 +) permissions in order to issue archiving jobs; please ask for assistance or leave a message describing the website you want to archive.

-- The bot listens for commands and reports back status on the IRC channel.
-You can ask it to archive a website or webpage, check whether the URL has been saved, change the delay time between request, or add some ignore rules.
-This IRC interface is collaborative meaning anyone with permission can adjust the parameter of jobs.
+- The bot listens for commands in the IRC channel and then reports back status on the IRC channel.
+You can ask it to archive a whole website or single webpage, check whether the URL has been saved, change the delay time between requests, or add some ignore rules to avoid crawling certain web cruft.
+This IRC interface is collaborative, meaning anyone with permission can adjust the parameter of jobs.
 Note that the bot isn't a chat bot so it will ignore you if it doesn't understand a command.

-- The dashboard displays the URLs being downloaded.
-Each URL line in the dashboard is categorized into successes, warnings, and errors.
-It will be highlighted in yellow or red.
-It also provides RSS feeds.
+- The ArchiveBot dashboard is a web-based front-end displaying the URLs being downloaded by the various web crawls.
+Each URL line in the dashboard is categorized by its HTTP code into successes, warnings, and errors.
+It will be highlighted in yellow or red. the dashaboard also provides RSS feeds.

 - The crawler will download and spider the website into WARC files.
 The crawler is the distributed portion of ArchiveBot.
-Volunteers run nodes connected to the backend.
-The backend will tell the nodes what jobs to run.
-Once the node has finished, it reports back to the backend and uploads the WARC files to the staging server.
+Volunteers run pipeline nodes connected to the backend.
+The backend will tell the nodes/pipelines what jobs to run.
+Once the crawl job has finished, the pipeline reports back to the backend and uploads the WARC files to the staging server.
 This process is handled by a supervisor script called a pipeline.

-- The staging server is the place where all the WARC files are uploaded temporary.
-Once the current batch has been approved, it will be uploaded to the Internet Archive for consumption by the Wayback Machine.
+- The staging server, known as FOS (Fortress of Solitude), is the place where all the WARC files are temporarily uploaded.
+Once the current batch has been approved, the files will be uploaded to the Internet Archive for consumption by the Wayback Machine.

 - lots of disk space (40 GB minimum / 200 GB recommended / 500 GB atypical)